 All documentation is reviewed on an individual basis, and the student and service provider jointly agree upon accommodations for students with disabilities.
-All documentation must be within three years.
-Please allow 48 hours (two business days) to process requests for accommodations.
+Please allow 72 hours (three business days) to process requests for accommodations.

 Steps for Students New to Disability Services

 - Gather the required documentation based on your disability.